achowd53/DiscordChessBot/README.md

 Things to Do:
 - Make sure check, checkmate, and draw work
-- Make sure you can properly start another game after one ends
 - Make sure you can concurrently have the bot running multiple games at once
 - Add en passante to move validity for pawn and complete method to do it
 - Add to lookForChecks a way to see if en passante will result in a check